-The good news is that wholesalers are already embracing digitization when it comes to inventory control.
+The good news is that wholesalers and distributors are already embracing technology when it comes to inventory control.
 Individual items are tagged in the warehouse and wireless technologies are used to track their movements.
 These systems leverage the power of:

-As the costs of digitization diminish, distribution companies can take advantage of many of the same technologies that are used in other industries.
+As the costs of digitization decrease, distribution companies can take advantage of many of the same technologies that are used in other industries.

 2. B2B customers expect B2C-level personalization and responsiveness

-In a digital environment, it’s easy to imagine customers as vast swaths of data in your database.
+In a digital environment, it’s easy to imagine customers as nothing but data in your database.
 Don’t get caught in that trap.
 Remember: your customers are people.

-Leaders like retail marketplace Amazon or media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
-Those B2C expectations have transferred into the B2B realm as people increasingly want what other industries give them — more personalization and responsiveness in service, along with superior product presentation and delivery.
+Retail marketplace Amazon and media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
+Those B2C expectations have transferred into the B2B (business-to-business) realm as people want what other industries give them more personalization and responsiveness in service, along with superior product presentation and delivery.

-- Product presentation: Increasing digitalization of databases means that businesses are now asking for resources such as high-quality product images in 3D, or better search options to find what they desire.
+- Product presentation: An increase in digital databases means that businesses are now asking for resources such as high-quality product images in 3D, or better search options to find what they desire.

 - More channels: Customers are also asking for more consistency across channels and platforms.
 For example, it’s now easy to track how many customers are using iPads to use an e-commerce site.
 Companies should monitor these trends and make the necessary changes on their sites to better serve those customers’ needs.